-1. To develop a center tailored to youth and transitional age youth with severe mental illness (SMI) and/or severe emotional disturbance (SED), that provides an array of wellness and recovery based mental health and supportive services, that are easily accessible, and culturally competent.
+1. To develop a program tailored to children/youth (0-15) and transitional age youth (TAY) (16-21) with severe mental illness (SMI) and/or severe emotional disturbance (SED), that provides an array of wellness, recovery, and resiliency-focused mental health and supportive services, that are easily accessible, consumer-centered, and culturally competent.

-To coordinate services with community-based organizations, public agencies, and learning institutions targeting unserved and/or underserved populations in Tulare County to reduce accessibility barriers that occur when individuals must navigate multiple agencies, programs, and access-procedures to receive services.
-To reduce negative outcomes associated with severe and persistent mental illness, including: suicide, incarceration, prolonged suffering, school failure or dropout, unemployment, hospitalization, homelessness and removal of children from their homes.
+2. To coordinate services with community-based organizations, public agencies, and learning institutions when applicable to provide an integrated array of services and reduce accessibility barriers that occur when children and families must navigate multiple agencies, programs, and access-procedures to receive services.

+3. To reduce negative outcomes associated with severe and persistent mental illness, including, but not limited to: psychiatric hospitalization, involvement with juvenile justice system, school failure or dropout, homelessness and removal of children from their homes.